-This research focuses on the modification of III-V semiconductor through the use of epitaxial metal structures such as rare earth mono pnictides and quantum structures obtained during the molecular beam epitaxial growth on normal and nano-patterned surfaces.
-Typically, growth of a metallic structure can only occur at the top a device structure since epitaxy metals are not used.
+This research focuses on the modification of III-V semiconductors through the use of highly doping, epitaxial metal structures such as rare earth mono pnictides and quantum structures obtained during the molecular beam epitaxial growth on normal and nano-patterned surfaces to form tunable hyperbolic metamaterials and metasurfaces.
+We employ the use of epitaxial metals since the offers the opportunity to bury the metallic layers with minimal damage in subsequent epitaxial.
 The goal of this research is to determine the extent to which epitaxial metallic structures can be used to modify the properties of III-V materials as in the formation of hyperbolic metamaterials, plasmonic enhancement, as well as, tunnel junctions and other effects.
-In this work, we employ both in situ sensors (such as spectroscopic ellipsometry, desorption mass spectrometry) and ex situ characterization (such as AFM, STM, x-ray reflectivity).
-An immediate goal is the formation of a complete and continuous ErAs layer buried under GaAs in order to act as a starting point for the formation of a hyperbolic metamaterial.
-These layers are being studied to enhance detector, emitter, and other electronic and optical structures relevant to DOD applications.
+In this work, we employ both in situ sensors (such as spectroscopic ellipsometry, desorption mass spectrometry, Reflection high energy diffraction, Band edge thermoetry) and ex situ characterization (such as AFM, STM, x-ray reflectivity).
+An immediate goal of this research is the formation of controlled metal nanoparticle quantum dot hybrid structures for use as a component in a metamaterials.

 Open to U.S. citizens

 Open to Postdoctoral and Senior applicants

 $3,000 Supplement for Doctorates in Engineering & Computer Science